1. Osome Blog UK

 During the submission of your application, you will need to give the following information:

-1. Your company name in full
+1. Your company's trading name in full

 2. Your company number